 - 7.1.
 A student may request in writing and upon payment of any prescribed fee a reconsideration by the examination board of a decision made under these Regulations. - 7.2.
 Any such request for reconsideration must be lodged within 14 days of the day on which the decision was communicated to the student. - 7.3.
-If a student remains dissatisfied following a reconsideration, an appeal may be lodged with the faculty appeals committee. - 7.4.
-Any such appeal must be lodged within 14 days of the day on which the reconsideration outcome was communicated to the student. - 7.5.
-The appeal will be determined in accordance with Part 5 of Section 7 of the General Academic Regulations.
+A student may appeal against the outcome of a reconsideration, determined by the examination board in respect of RPL, in accordance with Part 5, Section 7 of the General Academic Regulations.